Create A Face Mini-Lab

 In this section, we will be using preview features in JDK 24.
 To use features that are still in preview, you will need to enable preview features in your IDE.

-2. Use the following main method template.
-Add your statements to the body of the main method.
-A comment is in the body of the main.
+mainmethod template.
+Add your statements to the body of themainmethod.
+A comment is in the body of themain.
 A comment is ignored by the compiler.
 Comments are added to the program code to help programmers understand what the program code does.
-There are three types of comments:
+There are three types of comments:- single-line comments start with

-• single-line comments start with //
+// - multi-line comments start with

-• document comments, which generate documentation, start with /** and end with */
+/*and end with*/ - document comments, which generate documentation, start with

 Mission - Character Art